Planning Your Trip to the Greek Islands

 5-7 Days in the Greek Islands

-With around a week to spare you can treat yourself to a famous highlight like the big three islands mentioned above plus discover the Cyclades highlights like Santorini and Mykonos.
-That said, thee other great islands in this archipelago that make great additions to any vacation itinerary.
+With around a week to spare, you can treat yourself to a famous highlight like the big three islands mentioned above, plus discover the Cyclades highlights like Santorini and Mykonos.
+That said, the other great islands in this archipelago make great additions to any vacation itinerary.

 8+ Days in the Greek Islands